Herob527/gatsby-plugin-react-i18next/README.md

 # Disclaimer
 Seems core doesn't care even about updating their repo, I decided to fork and keep deps up to date

+Probably no new features from my side

 # gatsby-plugin-react-i18next